zzxwill/odps/intl.en-US/User Guide/SQL/DDL SQL/Table Operations.md

         from sale_detail;
 ```

-If the column name is not specified, the statement is as shown below:
+If the column name is not specified, the statement is as shown as follows:

 ```
 create table sale_detail_ctas3 as